 Light and Bright

-The Celestial Room, at the heart of the building, is expressed vertically through the upright design of the central building massing and tower crowning overhead, which is topped by a gold-leafed statuary angel iconic to LDS temples.
+The Celestial Room, at the heart of the building, is expressed vertically through the upright design of the central building massing and tower crowning overhead, which is topped by a gold-leafed statuary angel iconic to temples.
 The Draper Temple includes a bounty of natural light coming in through windows, architects and church leaders have tried to maximize that.
 During the Open House a group visitors to the temple “were overwhelmed by the beauty and the light” inside.